ArcaneEngineer/ECS-tutorials/part6.md

 ```

 I've chosen approach (1), as it eliminates reliance on objects that exist outside the scope of `ECS`.
-This is probably the better architectural approach as the project grow more complex.
-Also, it is usually wisest to access data that is identical _from a single source (variable) only_, to avoid potential headaches.
+This is probably the better architectural approach as the project grows more complex.
+Also, it is wisest to access data _from a single source (variable) only_, to avoid potential headaches.
 In your own projects, it's up to you.

-Do this for all the broken component references, which you can find by a combination of looking and hitting F5 to refresh your browser page to test-run the code.
-Check the various `update*` and `render*` systems, or if you get stuck, have a look at [`part6.js`](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part6.js).
+Do (1) or (2) for all the broken component references, which you can find by a combination of looking and hitting F5 to refresh your browser page to test-run the code.
+Check the various `update*` and `render*` systems, or if you get stuck, have a look at [`part6.js`](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part6.js) which shows solution (1).

 #### Getting it running